Elon Musk says he has found new Twitter CEO

 Mr Musk also said he would transition to overseeing product, software and systems operations as executive chairman and chief technology officer.

+Last month, he announced that Twitter would merge with a new company called X Corp.

-After taking over Twitter in October, Mr Musk, who also owns Tesla, made a series of changes in a turbulent time for the company.
+After completing his $44 billion takeover of Twitter in October, Mr Musk, who also owns Tesla, made a series of changes in a turbulent time for the company.

 Within the first two weeks, he laid off half of the company's staff and fired former chief executive Parag Agrawal, as well as other senior leaders in the company.